TWi5td/CAPSTONE_SCADA_sim_pi/README.md

 # SCADA IED Simulator

-A professional-grade Modbus TCP server simulator designed for power system engineers.
+A professional-grade Modbus TCP server simulator designed for power engineers.
 This system provides a comprehensive simulation environment for Intelligent Electronic Devices (IEDs) commonly used in electrical substations, generation facilities, and industrial power systems.

 ## Overview